callumflack/wild-aviation/index.md

         We are also interested in stock acquisitions and are not limited to Dash 8 aircraft.

         Please email: [sales@wildholdings.com.au](sales@wildholdings.com.au)

-  - title: Quality
-    panel: true
-    copy: |
-        Wild Aviation Services recognises the importance of Quality Control and Quality Assurance in Aviation.
-With experience and a background in previously obtaining and managing Part 145 approval, this knowledge comprising of the above areas, has been transferred and documented into our Quality Management Manual.
-We understand the quality requirements that are expected by our customers and ourselves and will ensure we provide this support.

-        We are in the process of submitting applications for accreditation through various Aviation and Quality - Voluntary Accreditation Programs.

   - title: Contact Us
     team: true